Fish Carrier (Ojageght): Postwar

 Most of the Cayuga, including Fish Carrier, remained at Buffalo Creek after the war, while a few hundred settled on the Grand River on land granted to the Iroquois in 1784 by Frederick Haldimand, Governor of the Province of Quebec.
 A faction of the Cayuga led by Steel Trap, however, returned to the Cayuga Lake region and in February 1789 negotiated a treaty with Governor George Clinton of New York.
 Steel Trap ceded most of the Cayuga's traditional territory except for roughly 64,000 acres at the north end of Cayuga Lake.
 Although Fish Carrier did not attend the negotiations or sign the treaty, one square mile was reserved for his use.
 In June 1790, Fish Carrier met with Governor Clinton at Fort Stanwix and ratified the 1789 Treaty.

 Fish Carrier attended meetings between Indian Commissioner Timothy Pickering and representatives of the Iroquois at Tioga Point in November 1790 and at Painted Post (Newtown) in July 1791.
 He was an advisor to Red Jacket during the meeting at Buffalo in April 1791 with Colonel Thomas Proctor.

-In March 1792, Fish Carrier was with a delegation of Seneca and Cayuga that met with George Washington in Philadephia.
+In March 1792, Fish Carrier was with a delegation of Seneca and Cayuga that met with George Washington in Philadelphia.
 Fish Carrier, Red Jacket, Cornplanter, Blacksnake and two others were presented with large oval silver peace medals.

 Fish Carrier was one of the signatories of the November 1794 Treaty of Canandaigua that established perpetual “peace and friendship” between the Iroquois and the United States, and acknowledged the sovereignty of the Iroquois within their lands.

 Fish Carrier worked to reduce tensions between the Senecas and the Onedias who had supported British and American forces respectively.
-Julia Anna Perkins, in Early Times on the Susquehanna, writes about Fish Carrier at a ceremony to adopt Robert Morris into the Senecas following Morris's acquisition of the Phelps and Gorham Purchase.
+Julia Anna Perkins, in Early Times on the Susquehanna, writes about Fish Carrier at a ceremony to adopt Robert Morris into the Senecas following Morris's acquisition of much of the earlier Phelps and Gorham Purchase.
 The ceremony became tense following dances and songs of battles between the Senecas and the Oneidas, and knives were drawn.
 Fish Carrier stood up, "striking the post with violence", and shouted "You are all a parcel of boys; when you have all attained my age, and performed the warlike deeds that I have performed, you may boast what you have done; not till then!"